Manabu-GT/saucelabs-gradle-plugin/README.md

             testCommand "py.test sample/appium/android_sauce_labs.py" (required, your test script) }
     }

+ By setting the overwrite to true, the plugin will overwrite the apk file already stored in Sauce temporary storage.
+ It is the default behavior of the Sauce Labs [Upload API][1].

 Inserted Environment variables
 --------------------------------
 The plugin will inject the following environment variables and make them available to your test script.

-SAUCE_COMMIT - Git commit that the current build is testing.
+- SAUCE_COMMIT - Git commit that the current build is testing.
-SAUCE_APK_FILE - APK file name uploaded to the sauce labs.
+- SAUCE_APK_FILE - APK file name uploaded to the sauce labs.
-SAUCE_APK_VERSION_NAME - Android application version name in the manifest.
+- SAUCE_APK_VERSION_NAME - Android application version name in the manifest.
-SAUCE_APK_VERSION_CODE - Android application version code in the manifest.
+- SAUCE_APK_VERSION_CODE - Android application version code in the manifest.

-For its sample usage, please look at the test code of the [provided sample][1].
+For its sample usage, please look at the test code of the [provided sample][2].

 License
 ---------------------